13 Foods Speeding Up Skin Aging & Putting Your Health At Risk

 provided by Shutterstock

-Spinach is bursting with nutrients, but they are also high in oxalates, a natural compound that can bind to calcium, magnesium, iron, copper and zinc preventing these minerals from being absorbed in the digestion draft.
-This can lead to kidney stones, and gout and stress the body’s detoxification systems which directly impacts the health of the skin.
-Eat in moderation and drink plenty of water to flush out oxalates.
+Spinach is often hailed as a superfood, packed with nutrients like iron, magnesium, and vitamins A and C. However, it’s also high in oxalates, a natural compound that can bind to calcium, magnesium, iron, copper, and zinc, preventing these minerals from being absorbed in the digestive tract.
+This can lead to kidney stones, gout, and stress on the body’s detoxification systems, directly impacting your skin’s health.

 6. Spicy Foods